 1990 Zürich (CH).
 Graduated from the Rietveld Academie (Graphic Design Department) in 2014.
 Currently living and working between Amsterdam (NL) and Zurich (CH).

 Xavier Fernández Fuentes

-Fernández Fuentes (Barcelona, 1980) studied in Barcelona and London before graduating in 2008 from the Graphic Design department at the Gerrit Rietveld Academie in Amsterdam.
-Since then he works as an autonomous graphic designer, often in collaboration with artists, photographers and other designers.
+Fernández Fuentes (1980 - 2017) studied in Barcelona and London before graduating in 2008 from the Graphic Design department at the Gerrit Rietveld Academie in Amsterdam.
+Since then he has worked as an autonomous graphic designer, often in collaboration with artists, photographers and other designers.
 In 2012 he founded his publishing imprint Centerfold Editions, with a focus on artist’s multiples and short-run releases.

 formic is an exhibition space presenting works by contemporary artists for a colony of European fire ants.
 The space is a glass cube measuring 25 x 15 x 15 cm located between the ant colony and a feeding area.
 It can be visited by the ants 24/7.
 The exhibition primarily addressed the ants and their perception, however, humans are invited to experience a visual documentation online where each installation can be visually explored in the smallest detail.
 The website also functions as an archive, constantly growing by each contribution.
 For the feature at studio-47.org, the exhibition space is presented through a live streamed video, where humans are able to follow the art and the visiting ants 24/7. formic was established early 2015 and is run and curated by David Stjernholm.